This Step: Take Driver Training

-You must take driver training if you are younger than 17 and looking to get your first driver’s license.
-Teens older than 17, although not required to complete driver training, will still greatly benefit from learning Idaho traffic laws, road signs, safe driving practices and more.
+You must take driver training if you are younger than 17 years old and looking to get your first driver’s license.
+Teens older than 17 years old, although not required to complete driver training, will still greatly benefit from learning Idaho traffic laws, road signs, safe driving practices and more.

 Idaho public schools offer courses to ALL state residents between the ages of 14 1/2 to 21 years old, regardless of whether they are public school students.
 Or you can also take private classes through a commercial driver training school.